Lissy93/dashy/docs/developing.md

 #### Alternate Start Commands

-- **`yarn build-and-start`** - Builds the app, runs checks and starts the production server.
-Commands are run in parallel, and so is faster than running them in independently.
-Uses the `yarn build` and `yarn start` commands
+- **`yarn build && yarn start`** - Builds the app, then starts the production Node server.
+Use this for a manual production-style run on bare metal.
+With Vite, `conf.yml` is served from `user-data/` at runtime, so config changes only require a page refresh
-- **`yarn build-watch`** - If you find yourself making frequent changes to your configuration, and do not want to have to keep manually rebuilding, then this option is for you.
-It will watch for changes to any files within the projects root, and then trigger a rebuild.
-Note that if you are developing new features, then `yarn dev` would be more appropriate, as it's significantly faster at recompiling (under 1 second), and has hot reloading, linting and testing integrated
 - **`yarn pm2-start`** - Starts the Node server using [PM2](https://pm2.keymetrics.io/), a process manager for Node.js applications, that helps them stay alive.
 PM2 has some built-in basic monitoring features, and an optional [management solution](https://pm2.io/).
 If you are running the app on bare metal, it is recommended to use this start command

 #### Notes

 - If you are using NPM, replace `yarn` with `npm run`
 - If you are using Docker, precede each command with `docker exec -it [container-id]`.
 Container ID can be found by running `docker ps`
-- You can manage the app using the [Vue-CLI Service](https://cli.vuejs.org/guide/cli-service.html), with `npx vue-cli-service [command]`.
-Or to start the Vue Management UI, run `npx vue ui`, and open `http://localhost:8000`

 ### Environmental Variables